-This is one of my favorite verses in all of the Bible and is something that we as young evangelists could do well to remember.
-It has always struck me that Paul felt he needed to remind us that our actions represent something far greater than ourselves.
+This is one of my favorite verses in the Bible and is something that we as young evangelists could do well to remember.
+It has always struck me that Paul felt he needed to remind us our actions represent something far greater than ourselves.

-Paul then perfectly brings us back to Jesus the founder and perfecter of our faith.
+Paul then perfectly brings us back to Jesus, the founder and perfecter of our faith.
 The cloud of witnesses inspires us, but our principal encouragement is found in the person and work of Christ who is the supreme example of faith.
-As young evangelists, we have to run the race that is set before us with our focus being on the prize that is Jesus.
+As young evangelists, we have to run the race set before us with our focus being on the prize that is Jesus.

-As our life is called to represent Jesus I believe that we must develop our capacity for unselfishness to the point of threatening the status quo.
+As our life is called to represent Jesus, I believe we must develop our capacity for unselfishness to the point of threatening the status quo.
 To regard others more highly than ourselves in love and action.